 Explore Riga On Foot

-A walk through Riga’s old town and central district will reveal exquisite Art Nouveau architecture, wide central boulevards and well-kept parkland.
+A walk through Riga’s old town – a Unesco World Heritage site – and central district will reveal exquisite Art Nouveau architecture, wide central boulevards and well-kept parkland.
+Find a free walking tour, if you can!
 Slow down to take in all the detail.
 You’ll see faces, cats and other live-looking figurines gazing down at you.
 And you might even spot some ethnographic motifs of the National Romanticism style.

 For a bigger picture, venture beyond the popular old town and so-called Quiet Centre neighborhood.
 Explore the Avoti area to get a sense of the changing city as rising rents push businesses further out of the city center.
 Also stroll across one of the bridges over the River Daugava to explore the residential neighborhoods of Ķīpsala and Āgenskalns with their distinct wooden houses and quaint, slightly rural feel.
 The bus, tram and trolleybus network is extensive and quite foolproof if you want to cover more ground.